eyeflare travel tips and reviews

 Tenerife

-The island of Tenerife is part of the Canary Islands, on the same latitude as Morocco and is blessed with some great weather.
+The island of Tenerife is part of the Canary Islands, a part of Spain, on the same latitude as Morocco and is blessed with some great weather.
 The temperatures stay above 70 Fahrenheit even in January and but don't get too far above 95 degrees or so in summer.
 During the summers, holidays in Tenerife are quite popular with the charter crowd, but the island calms down during the winter and both locals and tourists get a break.

 The volcanic soil of the island is quite dry, so it's an arid and craggy landscape surrounded by water, it promises to be quite pretty.
 We've got a car lined up, so will take a bunch of pictures of the more remote areas as well as the cities and towns.
 Of course, Santa Cruz de Tenerife will be covered pretty well as that's were the hotel is.
 More on Tenerife from Wikipedia.